SgCALE/SgCALE.github.io/README.md

 ## Disclaimer

 The information provided in this repository is for general informational purposes only.
 While we strive for accuracy, we make no guarantees regarding the completeness, reliability, or accuracy of the content.
 Any reliance on this information is strictly at the user's own risk.
-We are not responsible for any decisions made based on the data here, nor for the content or practices of any external links provided.
+We are not responsible for any decisions made based on the data here nor for the content or practices of any external links provided.
 It's recommended to cross-reference with other sources and consult professionals before making any decisions.